inds-inc/inds-inc.github.io/sendexplorer.md

 data.

-**SEND Explorer<sup>®</sup>** provides single-study functionality including the ability to review/QC SEND datasets prior to submission to FDA, generate group summarizations with scientifically-relevant visualizations to identify trends and patterns within a study, and review all data for a single subject to compare vs other subjects in its group or vs control subjects, to identify patterns within or across data types, at a given timepoint and over time.
+**SEND Explorer<sup>®</sup>** provides single-study functionality including the ability to view and query SEND data, generate group summarizations with scientifically-relevant visualizations to identify trends and patterns within a study, and review all data for a single subject to compare vs other subjects in its group or vs control subjects, to identify patterns within or across data types, at a given timepoint and over time.

 **SEND Explorer<sup>®</sup> Plus** includes a database to extend SEND Explorer functionality to the multi-study environment and provides